torhaa1/Response_Time_Minimization/README.md

 ---

 ## Example 1: Optimize locations for 4 Police Units in Oslo City
-#### Based on a sample of possible police car locations and a set of simulated events,  find the optimal locations for 4 police units to minimize the total response time to all events, while respecting each car's maximum workload.
+This example demonstrates how to find the optimal locations for 4 police units in Oslo City.
+The goal is to minimize the total response time to all events while adhering to each car's maximum workload.

 <img src="https://github.com/torhaa1/ResponseTimeMinimization/blob/main/figures/oslo_city_4cars_plot_locations.png" width="700">
 Figure 1 shows the solution with optimal placement of 4 units and their assigned events.

 <img src="https://github.com/torhaa1/ResponseTimeMinimization/blob/main/figures/oslo_city_4cars_plot_isochrones.png" width="700">
-Figure 2 plot the isochrones, showing the cars collective reach from the optimal car locations within 2, 4 and 8 minutes.
+Figure 2 plot the isochrones, illustrating the cars collective reach from the optimal car locations within the time intervals of 2, 4 and 8 minutes.

 ## Example 2: Compare response time across all 12 districts

-#### Using 4 cars per district, we can compare the modeled ideal response time (arrival of first car) between the police districts.
-Note that there is a large variation in population and area coverage between the districts.
+This example use 4 cars per district to compare the modeled ideal response times (arrival of first car) across all police districts.
+It’s important to note that there is a significant variation in population density and area coverage among the districts.

 <img src="https://github.com/torhaa1/ResponseTimeMinimization/blob/main/figures/4cars_between-district_stats.png" width="700">
 Figure 3 show the main response time statistics between the districts, when using 4 cars per district.